arXiv/zzz-arxiv-db/README.md

 # To run tests
 I had problems using the fast-api test client so test are run like this:

-    python bin/launch_test_server.py &  # start test db, load test db, start API server pytest
+    JWT_SECRET=1234 python bin/launch_test_server.py &  # start test db, load test db, start API server JWT_SECRET=1234 pytest
-    # At this point the db and API will still be running, end with:
+    # At the end of the tests DB and API will still be running, end with:
     fg
     CTRL-C